KabukiAge and BonchiAge : 2 Most Famous Age Senbei Rice Crackers

 In modern times, a variety of Sensei-type snacks are being sold at grocery stores in Japan, and in recent years even if you don’t live in Japan, you can find various types of Japanese rice crackers on online shopping sites, including Amazon.com.

-Speaking of the variety of such Japanese rice snacks, “Age Senbei (揚げせんべい)” is one of the most common types that has been around since a long time ago.
+When it comes to the variety of such Japanese rice snacks, “Age Senbei (揚げせんべい)” is one of the most common types that has been around since a long time ago.
 As the Japanese word, “Age (揚げ)” means to “deep-fry”, Age Senbei is the generic term for deep-fried Japanese rice crackers.

 KabukiAge and BonchiAge